markdcross/the-wine-cellar/README.md

 # the-wine-cellar
-A wine tracking/logging with MySQL, Node, Express, Sequelize, and Handlebars.
+A wine tracking/logging with MongoDB, Node, Express, Mongoose, and EJS.